Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT SWEDEN IS ACTUALLY LIKE

-The monthly budget for a single person runs around $3,050, which is roughly on par with what you'd spend in a mid-tier American city -- but what you get for that money is structurally different.
-A one-bedroom apartment in Stockholm lands between $1,400 and $1,800 per month, though Uppsala and Malmö come in noticeably cheaper, around $2,750 to $2,850 all-in.
-Groceries run higher than the US, and alcohol especially so, since spirits are sold exclusively through Systembolaget, the state-run liquor monopoly with limited hours.
-Healthcare is the real offset: Sweden expat life means paying modest co-pays of roughly $15 to $30 per visit once you're registered in the system, and the quality is genuinely good, scoring 8 out of 10 on independent measures.
-The bureaucracy for residency is thorough but transparent -- Skatteverket, the tax authority, is oddly one of the most user-friendly government agencies you will ever encounter, with English-language online services and staff who answer questions directly.
+A single person budgets around $3,050 monthly, roughly matching a mid-tier American city, though what that money purchases is structurally different.
+Stockholm one-bedrooms land between $1,400 and $1,800, while Uppsala and Malmö come in noticeably cheaper at $2,750 to $2,850 all-in.
+Groceries run above US levels and alcohol dramatically so, since spirits sell exclusively through Systembolaget, the state liquor monopoly with limited hours.
+Healthcare is the real offset, with modest co-pays around $15 to $30 per visit once registered and quality scoring 8 of 10 on independent measures.
+Residency bureaucracy is thorough but transparent, and Skatteverket, the tax authority, is oddly among the most user-friendly government agencies you will ever encounter, with English-language online services and staff who answer questions directly.

-In the first weeks, register with Skatteverket to get your personnummer -- without it, you cannot open a bank account, sign a lease, or access healthcare through the public system, so treat it as step zero.
-Swedish banks are slow to onboard foreigners without that number, and the process can take several weeks after you arrive; most Americans open a Wise account before they leave home so they can move money, pay early bills, and use local ATMs without getting hammered by foreign transaction fees while they wait for a local account to come through.
-Learn the bus and rail app for your city on day one -- public transit is excellent and the apps are in English.
-If you plan to rent long-term in Stockholm specifically, know that the official rental queue for rent-controlled apartments can stretch years, so most newcomers start in the private market and adjust from there.
-The learning curve here is not steep; it is mostly just different, and different in ways that tend to reward patience.
+Register with Skatteverket for your personnummer first, since without it you cannot open a bank account, sign a lease, or access public healthcare, making it step zero rather than step one.
+Swedish banks onboard foreigners slowly without that number, taking several weeks after arrival, which is why a Wise account established before departure handles money movement, early bills, and local ATMs without foreign transaction fees during the wait.
+Learn your city's bus and rail app on day one, since transit is excellent and the apps run in English.
+Anyone planning to rent long-term in Stockholm specifically should know the official queue for rent-controlled apartments stretches years, so newcomers start in the private market and adjust from there.
+The learning curve is not steep here so much as different, and different in ways that reward patience.

 Living in Sweden is approximately 2% more expensive than the United States.
 A single person spends around $3050/month on average, excluding rent.